The Car Connection Cadillac XT5 Overview

 Some of the most important work done on the XT5, in terms of performance and space, comes in the design of its body shell.
 Cadillac says by using high-strength steel and other materials, it's shaved 278 pounds from the curb weight of the old SRX, while increasing length and interior space.
 By the numbers, the XT5 is 189.5 inches long, with a 112.5-inch wheelbase, with a net 3.2-inch gain in rear-seat leg room over the SRX.
 Cadillac noted that the rear seat also slides and reclines.
 Curb weight is estimated at about 4,000 pounds in base trim, and nearly 4,300 pounds for all-wheel-drive models.

-The IIHS called the XT5 a Top Safety Pick and federal testers gave the all-wheel-drive version a five-star overall rating.
+The IIHS called the XT5 a Top Safety Pick in 2017 and federal testers gave the all-wheel-drive version a five-star overall rating.
 The XT5 sports a new rearview camera system shared with the CT6 sedan.
 It uses the traditional rearview mirror to display output from a rear-mounted camera, which Cadillac says improves vision of that field of view by up to 300 percent by zooming and formatting the resulting image, and displaying it in high resolution.
 A color head-up display is an option, as is a surround-view camera system.
-Other safety features and options include forward-collision warnings with automatic emergency braking; blind-spot monitors with rear cross-traffic alerts; adaptive cruise control; active lane control; and automatic parking assistance.
+Standard safety features in 2020 and include automatic emergency braking with pedestrian detection, active lane control, and automatic high beams.
+Blind-spot monitors with rear cross-traffic alerts, adaptive cruise control, and other safety systems are optional.

 Along with the usual standard power features, the XT5 also has the CUE interface, with performance enhancements, as well as wireless phone charging, 4G LTE connectivity, and standard Apple CarPlay and Android Auto.
 LED headlights and a gesture-controlled power tailgate are available.